Symeon Stylites of Lesbos: History

 The bishop of Mytilene also named George, was exiled and a new bishop of Mytilene was chosen, he was loyal to Emperor Leo V the Armenian.
 He immediately began a campaign against the famed monks including Symeon and the monastery.

 With the orders of the iconoclast Bishop, Symeon is ordered to be put to death by fire.
 With the aid of a miracle he is saved and he climbs his pillar where he stays for a period of time emulating Simeon Stylites.
 The angry bishop wishes Symeon to leave the city and never return.
 He is exiled to a small island with his monks called Saint Isidore.
 The area of the island of Lesbos was in the Gulf of Gera, close to Loutra near Kountouroudia.

 Saint Symeon was again pursued by the iconoclast bishop because Emperor Michael II reissued orders against Symeon exiling him yet again to an uninhabited rock-like island across from Troy Lagousa.
 Symeon went there with 7 of his students.
 He again climbed the pillar and stayed for 10 days.
 His brother George stayed in Lesbos to watch over the Monastery.

 Saint Symeon after a while traveled to Constantinople where he understood he would be extremely useful to the church.
 He settled at the Monastery of Medicium home of Saint Nikitas the Confessor near the city of Tirilye on the Sea of Marmara.
-With the Monastery of Medicium as his epicenter, he toured the Dardanelles to the Aegean islands to the Black Sea.
+With the Monastery of Medicium as his epicenter, he toured the Dardanelles to the Aegean Islands to the Black Sea.
 At these places, he would stand by the exiled priests hiding from the iconoclasts.
-At his time in exile Symeon worked as a fisherman wherever he stopped, he worked to help the people in need more than helping himself.
-Touring the Northern Aegean and Asia Minor he not only taught but he also healed the sick and founded a female Monastery by the grace of God, where many nuns gathered.
+At his time in exile, Symeon worked as a fisherman wherever he stopped, he worked to help the people in need more than helping himself.
+Touring the North Aegean and Asia Minor he not only taught but he also healed the sick and founded a female Monastery by the grace of God, where many nuns gathered.